tis-starlight/tis-starlight.github.io/_posts/2023-12-01-problems-and-solutions.md

 #### Pseudocode

-[Pseudocode](https://en.wikipedia.org/wiki/Pseudocode) is a high-level description of an algorithm that combines elements of natural language with some programming language-like constructs.
+[Pseudocode](https://en.wikipedia.org/wiki/Pseudocode){: target="_blank" rel="noopener noreferrer"} is a high-level description of an algorithm that combines elements of natural language with some programming language-like constructs.
 It's not tied to a specific programming language and provides a clear, readable representation of the algorithm's logic.

 ```
 procedure BubbleSort(A: list of sortable items)